ZainMunir/testing/README.md

       2. What are the practices in terms of commit messages (consider only commits on the main branch)?
 </summary>

+random text for the purpose of fun times

 </details>

 <!-- REPLACEMENT src="repo1/q3.md" -->
 <details>